 There is no scientific definition of the volume of a faucet drip, but after measuring a number of kitchen and bathroom sink faucets, for our calculations below (numbers are rounded), we are going to use 1/4 milliliter (ml) as the volume of a faucet drip.
-So, by these drip estimates:
+By these drip estimates:

 Looking at it this way, it seems like that drop of water down the drain is pretty insignificant.
-But, as you can see by using the form below, all those drops flowing in "real time" can really add up to a flood.
+Use the form below to see how all those drops flowing in "real time" can add up to a flood.